olinkirkland/resume/resume.md

 - Designed and developed of touch screen Adobe Air applications and media kiosks and deployed them in the Wiess Energy Hall of the Houston Museum of Natural Science
 - Developed interactive visualizations for data from a wide variety of formats and sources related to the energy sector
-- Created moodboards and storyboards and collaborated with museum curators to come up with application mockups
+- Collaborated with museum curators to design application mockups

 ---